Why 80% of delays are not lost due to execution

 Or

-Solid documentation allows for the identification of events, quantification of their impact, and assignment of responsibility.
+solid documentation allows for the identification of events, quantification of their impact, and attribution of responsibilities

-- The schedules are slipping due to systemic factors.
+- schedules are drifting due to systemic factors

 The common real causes: